BlockchainCommons/zmigrate/docs/bestpractices.md

 # Best Practices for Importing & Exporting Wallet Data
+### V1.0 (5/7/25)

-The ZeWIF format is a specification for the import and export of Zcash wallet data, enabling interoperability among wallets and creating freedom for users.
+The ZeWIF format is a specification for the import and export of Zcash wallet data, enabling [interoperability](https://www.blockchaincommons.com/musings/musings-interop/) among wallets and creating freedom for users.

 ```mermaid
 graph TD